NYCPlanning/design/CPP (CPE)/CPP-product-roadmap.md

 ### Live Beta Version

-The CPP's current capabilites consists of:
+The CPP's current capabilities consists of:

 - locate projects in a map interface represented in polygons and points
 - refining a search by using filtering by an attribute (i.e. Community District, City Council District)